Lion David Fowler, MJF – a Tribute from Loddon Valley Lions Club

 David was often called Sooty in the Loddon Valley Lions Club, because of his love of Traction engines and the oil, soot and grime associated with the renovation and operation his own engine Nobby, that he would often take to the Tadley Treacle Fair, along with others of colleagues from the Thames Valley Traction Engine Club.

-David was one of the David on his final journeyoriginal members of that Club and has been described on their website as one of the last of the pioneer preservation generation.
+David was one of the original members of that Club and has been described on their website as one of the last of the pioneer preservation generation.
 He was President of the Traction Engine Club when he passed away and we feel sure that the loss to them is as great as it is to Loddon Valley Lions.

 David would chuff off with his engine, a four wheel caravan and two trailers in tow and of course, a half mile queue of traffic behind, to the Great Dorset Steam Fair each year.
 He was once stopped by the Police outside Basingstoke for drawing too many trailers, but was able to cite some obscure piece of legislation which meant they had to let him go on his way.
 Later that same day, he passed through a Police speed trap and was warned by the officers manning the trap that he was doing all of four miles an hour!